Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 This requires new design instincts:
 * Designing guardrails instead of strict rules
 * Validating distributions instead of single outputs
-* Monitoring behaviors instead of states
+* Monitoring behaviours instead of states
 * Treating prompts as part of the codebase
 * Accepting that some components are inherently stochastic

 There is also an epistemic dimension.

 When building conventional systems, one could often trace causality: a bug emerges from identifiable logic.
-With LLMs, undesired behavior may arise from training data biases, token interactions, context truncation, or emergent reasoning artifacts.
+With LLMs, undesired behaviour may arise from training data biases, token interactions, context truncation, or emergent reasoning artefacts.
 The "why" behind an output is frequently opaque.

 Thus, knowledge itself becomes layered:
 1. *Operational knowledge*: how to call APIs, structure prompts, and integrate tools
-2. *Behavioral knowledge*: how models respond, fail, drift, and generalise
+2. *Behavioural knowledge*: how models respond, fail, drift, and generalise
 3. *Conceptual knowledge*. how transformers, embeddings, and training dynamics work
 4. *Meta-knowledge*: knowing what cannot be reliably known or controlled